 Location: Old Town, Stratford-upon-Avon

-Located on the banks of the River Avon, the Royal Shakespeare Theatre is home to the Royal Shakespeare Company.
-The unique "one-room" theatre allows actors and audience to share the same space, just as they did in Shakespeare's time.
+On the banks of the River Avon, the Royal Shakespeare Theatre is home to the Royal Shakespeare Company (RSC).
+The facility consists of a unique "one-room" theater that allows actors and the audience to share the same space, just as they did in Shakespeare's time.

 Location: Waterside, Stratford-upon-Avon